ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 ### Allocations
 When you receive a Research Computing account you are automatically assigned a **Trailhead Auto-Allocation**, which grants you a fixed share of `ucb-general`.
+RMACC users are granted a fixed share of `rmacc-general`.
 The Trailhead is a great allocation for smaller jobs or testing and benchmarking your code.
-However, if you consume more than your fixed share of `ucb-general`,  your `LevelFS` will decrease, causing your priority score to decrease.
+However, if you consume more than your fixed share of `ucb-general` (or `rmacc-general`),  your `LevelFS` will decrease, causing your priority score to decrease.
 The end result is that your jobs will sit lower (read: longer) in the queue relative to other jobs.
 One way to combat this is to apply for an allocation.

 ## Alpine Allocation Tiers

-In addition to the Trailhead auto-allocation (`ucb-general`) that all users are awarded automatically, CURC offers two additional tiers to accommodate larger computing needs on Alpine.
+In addition to the Trailhead auto-allocation (`ucb-general` or `rmacc-general`) that all users are awarded automatically, CURC offers two additional tiers to accommodate larger computing needs on Alpine.
 The **Ascent Allocation** tier provides users with 350,000 SUs over a 12 month period.
 The **Peak Allocation** tier is aimed at projects that will consume between 350,000 and 6,000,000 SUs in a 12 month period.
 Users may apply for these tiers as described below.
+RMACC users are not eligible for Ascent or Peak allocations, but may apply for an **RMACC Allocation**, which provides users with 100,000 SUs over a 12 month period.

-CURC's tiered allocations are structured in a way such that your jobs are likely to have a higher priority if they are running in Ascent or Peak Allocations than if they are running in a Trailhead Auto-Allocation.
+CURC's tiered allocations are structured in a way such that your jobs are likely to have a higher priority if they are running in Ascent, Peak, or RMACC Allocations than if they are running in a Trailhead Auto-Allocation.